 In some cases, a local approach (e.g. network edge) is preferred for the communication service on the network side in order to reduce the latency or to keep sensitive data in a non-public network on the factory site.

 The tables in Clauses 5.2 through 5.5 below provide sets of requirements where periodicity and determinism are critical to meeting cyber-physical control application needs in various vertical scenarios.
-While many use cases have similar KPI values in some cases, the important distinction is that in order to meet the needs of different verticals and different uses, the 5G system will need to be sufficiently flexible to allow deployment configurations that can meet the different sets of KPIs specific to each use.
+These tables contain a set of characteristic parameters, or KPIs, which together describe the communication service performance required by a cyber-physical control application.While many use cases have similar KPI values in some cases, the important distinction is that in order to meet the needs of different verticals and different uses, the 5G system will need to be sufficiently flexible to allow deployment configurations that can meet the different sets of KPIs specific to each use.

 Clock synchronisation is needed in many "vertical" use cases.
 The requirements and tables in Clause 5.6 provide specific criteria for managing time sensitive communications in an industrial environment.